 If you’ve ever pulled your favorite wool sweater out of storage only to find it riddled with holes, you know the aggravation that a tiny little moth can generate.
 Clothes moths and their cousins, the household pest known as the pantry moth, can infest even the cleanest homes and create untold damage.
 The key to eliminating both pantry and clothes moths is understanding their life cycle and taking steps to kill them based on where they live, breed, feed and hide.
+If you are experiencing a infestation, click here to see how you can handle these pests

 What Do Moths Eat?